ftrackhq/ftrack-recipes/python/events/multi_site_location/README.rst

 (option2) local connect plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instead of having them shared you prefer, you can simply install the code on each and every machine under the `local <http://ftrack-connect.rtd.ftrack.com/en/stable/developing/plugins.html>`_ connect plugin folder.
+Otherwise ,you can simply install the code on each and every machine under the `local <http://ftrack-connect.rtd.ftrack.com/en/stable/developing/plugins.html>`_ connect plugin folder.

 Define current location